 Length – Casual shirts are cut short enough to wear outside of pants and not fall below your back pocket.

-Fabric – Casual shirts are made from coarser weave fabrics than shirts.
+Fabric – Casual shirts are made from coarser weave fabrics than dress shirts.
 Typical fabrics include cotton, linen, chambray, flannel, and denim.
 They will give a more relaxed hang to the shirt than the crispness of a dress shirt.

 Colors – Casual shirts can be found in all colors.

-Patterns – Sports shirts can carry bold patterns like plaids, large scale florals, and paisleys and character themes.
+Patterns – Sports shirts can carry bold patterns like plaids, large scale florals, paisleys and character themes.
 But they can just as easily be plain or subdued print.

 Sleeve length – Sports shirts can be short or long-sleeved.

 Style/cut – Casual shirts will have softer collars, multiple pockets, and a more relaxed fit than dress shirts.

 Sports shirts do not include t-shirts or gym wear.
 Sports shirts are considered more formal than either of these.
 A fashionable casual look that’s common these days is a sports shirt worn open-necked over a t-shirt.
 Pair a sports shirt with a cardigan in cooler weather for a relaxed, rugged look.

 Sports shirts can also be paired with jackets and/or ties.
 In this case, they can pass for semi-formal in more relaxed environments.

 When it comes to fitting a shirt, there’s no distinction between dress shirts and casual shirts – both should fit well.
 Whatever style you prefer, there should be enough room in the shoulders and sleeves for you to move comfortably.